 Our quarterly publication, Relay, provides in-depth coverage of the issues and events that affect municipal and other utilities in Florida.
 Relay covers events in the state government, technical features, interviews with top industry professionals, and comprehensive feature stories on current topics of interest.
 Relay is Florida’s only electric utility industry magazine and has a readership of more than 4,000.

 FMEA posts a monthly comparison of electric bills for Florida’s municipal and private electric utilities, as well as posting annual statistical information for Florida’s municipal, investor-owned and cooperative utilities.

 The FMEA Lineman Assistance Fund provides Florida Municipal Electric Association member utilities’ lineworkers with emergency financial assistance as they deal with medical conditions.
 The Fund assists linemen and their families when an on-the-job injury creates a special need.

-FMEA offers monthly workshops, training programs, and online interactive training courses for member municipal utilities and electric cooperatives including:
+FMEA offers workshops, training programs, and online interactive training courses for member municipal utilities and electric cooperatives including:

 FMEA’s safety activities include:

 This three-day event features top industry speakers, informative workshops and discussion groups, and much more.
 The conference is designed for upper-level utility managers and directors; city managers and directors; and local policymakers from Florida’s municipal utilities, investor-owned utilities and electric cooperatives.
 The Conference is a summer highlight for representatives from all segments of the electric utility industry: public, private and cooperative, and is extremely successful due to the support of the Florida public power community.